Nanocloud/nanocloud/README.md

 Some environment variable are expected to be set in `config.env`:
 - IAAS (mandatory) currently only "manual" in implemented

+Some variables in configurator are necessary to send an email
+- 'smtpServerHost', 'smtpLogin', 'smtpPassword'

 Manual driver specific:
 - EXECUTION_SERVERS (mandatory) the IP of the execution server
 - WINDOWS_PASSWORD (mandatory) the Windows password for the *administrator* account